ivw/ezmode-intellij/src/main/resources/com/github/ivw/ezmode/actions/tutorial.md

 `h` / `;`: move to the start/end of a line
 `H` / `:`: move to the start/end of a file

+*Make sure you have the AceJump plugin installed for this step:*
 To jump to any visible symbol, press `Space`, then type one or more of the characters you want to jump to, and type the adjacent tag.